 Not speaking for all Transhumanists, I can yet state unequivocally that, as one Transhumanist, I look forward to a future of both diversity and commonality.
 Although it may not be intuitive, the one does not logically contradict the other.
 We can increase the set of common characteristics while simultaneously increasing the set of diverse characteristics.

-Here are some scripture passages that illustrate a vision of our future bodies that inspires me.
+Below are some scripture passages that illustrate a vision of our future bodies that inspires me.
 First, here’s 1 Corinthians 15: